IBM Personal Computer: Success

-Sales exceeded IBM's expectations by as much as 800% (9x), with the company at one point shipping as many as 40,000 PCs per month.
+Sales exceeded IBM's expectations by as much as 800%, with the company at one point shipping as many as 40,000 PCs per month.
 IBM estimated that home users made up 50 to 70% of purchases from retail stores.
-In 1983, IBM sold more than 750,000 machines, while other large, reputable companies like Hewlett-Packard, Xerox, and Digital Equipment Corporation (DEC)'s personal computers were unsuccessful.
-DEC, one of the companies whose success in competing against IBM had spurred the latter to enter the PC market, sold only 69,000.
+In 1983, IBM sold more than 750,000 machines; the company understood how the retail market differed from corporate customers better than traditional rivals.
+Hewlett-Packard, Xerox, and Digital Equipment Corporation (DEC)'s personal computers were unsuccessful; DEC, one of the companies whose success in competing against IBM had caused the latter to enter the PC market, sold only 69,000.

 Software support from the industry grew rapidly, with the IBM nearly instantly becoming the primary target for most microcomputer software development.
-One publication counted 753 software packages available a year after the PC's release, four times as many as were available for the Macintosh a year after its launch.
+InfoWorld counted 753 software packages available a year after the PC's release, four times as many as were available for Apple's Macintosh 128k a year after its launch.
 Hardware support also grew rapidly, with 30–40 companies competing to sell memory expansion cards within a year.

 By 1984, IBM's revenue from the PC market was $4 billion, more than twice that of Apple.
 A 1983 study of corporate customers found that two thirds of large customers standardizing on one computer chose the PC, while only 9% chose Apple.
 A 1985 Fortune survey found that 56% of American companies with personal computers used PCs while 16% used Apple.

 Almost as soon as the PC reached the market, rumors of hardware and software compatible clones began, and the first legal PC-compatible clone—the MPC 1600 by Columbia Data Products—was released in June 1982, less than a year after the PC's debut.

 Eventually, IBM sold its PC business to Lenovo in 2004.